 Foundation and Beliefs

-ANNAPOLIS AREA CHRISTIAN SCHOOL (AACS) has been serving Maryland families for more than 40 years, providing an excellent, distinctly Christian education from Kindergarten through 12th grade.
+Annapolis Area Christian School has been serving Maryland families for 48 years, providing an excellent, distinctly Christian education from kindergarten through 12th grade.

 Our Foundation & Our History

-Faith in the one true savior, Jesus Christ, is the foundation upon which our school stands.
-We acknowledge Jesus Christ both as our personal savior and as the Lord of all creation.
-The Bible is our guiding authority – the infallible word of God.
+The foundation of our school is faith in the one true Savior, Jesus Christ.
+We acknowledge Him as our personal savior and the Lord of all creation.
+We believe that the Bible is our guiding authority and the infallible word of God.

-One evening in 1970 a group of parents met, determined to find a solution to their common concern: the lack of educational options that fit with their Christian worldview.
-They desired to provide their children with an academically-excellent, biblically-based education which would complement the teaching they were already receiving at home and church, preparing them for college and to be future Christian leaders.
+One evening in 1970 a group of parents met together, determined to find a solution.
+They desired to provide their children with academic excellence and a biblically-based education.
+However, they were concerned about the lack of educational options that fit their Christian worldview.
+They wanted a model to complement the teaching they were already receiving at home and church, preparing them for college and as future Christian leaders.

 Learn More About: